The Adventures of Abraham Lincoln's Corpse [Secret History]:

 Several of the grave robbers escaped, but once captured, they received modest one-year sentences in Joliet State Prison.
 Lincoln's coffin traveled to a number of secret locations in the following years, with the coffin opened to confirm that Lincoln's body remained inside twice between 1876 and 1887.

-The Adventures of Abraham Lincoln's Corpse The 1901 viewing of Lincoln's Body
+The 1901 viewing of Lincoln's Body

 The grave robbing attempt along with the decay of Lincoln's tomb led Lincolns remains to be moved to a temporary site, with Lincoln and his wife interred in a newly constructed tomb in 1901.